Früit, Hull Minster and Humber Street Area

 Lamia Dabboussy is the Editor for BBC Arts.
 This year the BBC Director General, Tony Hall said the BBC will create a new Artists First BBC commissioning fund that will prioritise artists and arts organisations who want to create new works for broadcast and online.
 It will have £4m of funding in the first year, with BBC Arts overseeing the project.

-Jeremy Routledge is co-founder of Calling The Shots based in the South West.
-The film production company also provide educational workshops around filmmaking.
-Jeremy started off his career helping to run the Bristol 1980s music club the EEC Punk Rock Mountain.
+Jeremy Routledge is development director at production company Calling The Shots in Bristol. and Executive Producer of Random Acts South West.
+Calling the Shots specialise in developing creative talent.
 Peter Groom is a Newcastle based actor, dancer and choreographer working mainly with dance and theatre.
 He directed the short film Herd as part of Random Acts, the Channel 4 short film strand and Rocio Cano is a TV producer who has worked mainly on arts and entertainment series, most recently both Portrait and Landscape Artist of the Year for Sky Arts.

 How the next generation of artists are responding to Brexit and see their future.